Burlington Township, New Jersey

 Burlington Township is a township in Burlington County, in the U.S. state of New Jersey.
 It is a suburb of Philadelphia and is part of the South Jersey region of the state.
 As of the 2020 United States census, the township's population was 23,983, its highest decennial count ever and an increase of 1,389 (+6.1%) from the 2010 census count of 22,594, which in turn reflected an increase of 2,300 (+11.3%) from the 20,294 counted in the 2000 census.
-The township, and all of Burlington County, is a part of the Philadelphia-Reading-Camden combined statistical area and the Delaware Valley.
+The township, and all of Burlington County, is a part of the Philadelphia metropolitan area.

 History

 Burlington was formed as a towne by the West Jersey proprietors and was interrelated to Burlington City during its early days.
 It was incorporated on February 21, 1798 by the Township Act of 1798, enacted by the New Jersey Legislature, as one of the initial group of 104 townships incorporated in New Jersey.
 Burlington City was reincorporated within the township as of March 14, 1851, at which time a portion of the township was annexed to the city.
 The township's name is a corruption of the English town of Bridlington.